pyOpenSci/pyopensci.github.io/_posts/2024-06-25-create-your-first-python-package-scipy-2024.md

 ---
 layout: single
-title: "pyOpenSci Workshop: Create Your First Python Package"
+title: "Workshop: pyOpenSci @ SciPy 2024 -- Create Your First Python Package"
 excerpt: "pyOpenSci will be running our `Create Your First Python Package: Make Your Python Code Easier to Share and Use ` workshop at SciPy 2024.
 Read on to learn more!"
-author: "Jesse Mostipak"
+author:
-permalink: /blog/pyos-workshop-scipy-2024.html
+permalink: /events/code-to-module-python-package-scipy-2024.html
 header:
   overlay_image: images/headers/scipy-2024-workshop.png
   overlay_filter: rgba(20, 13, 36, 0.8)
 categories:
-  - blog-post
-  - community
   - events
 classes: wide
 toc: true